Islandora/documentation/docs/installation/docker/site-template/customizations.md

 The most secure way to access these services' admin UI is by using SSH Port Forwarding.
 This approach requires no configuration changes, and ensures access over the network is secure.

+For all the commands below, change `your.isle.site` to the domain you use to SSH into your machine.

 First, you need to get the docker network IP for your service.
 Set `SERVICE` to `activemq`, `blazegraph`, or `solr`

 ```